kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/config.md

 caver.klay.getGasPrice([callback])
 ```

-Returns the unit price defined in the Klaytn network.
+Returns the unit price defined in the Kaia network.

 **Parameters**